 The subcommittee conducts meetings via majority agreement regarding agenda items and decisions regarding subcommittee action.
-The subcommittee is designed to meet monthly but at a minimum must meet no less than every other month.
+The subcommittee is designed to meet monthly but at a minimum meets every other month.

 Program Review Subcommittee

 The purpose of the Program Review Subcommittee is to provide GMEC oversight and peer review of ACGME programs' Annual Program Evaluations (APEs).